 - The constant worry of layoffs, especially if you lose an account.

 It’s often said that advertising, in particular, is a young person’s game, for all of those reasons outlined above, and more.
-But whatever your age, you don’t have to be miserable…even when office life is conspiring to bring you down.
+Whatever your age, you don’t have to be miserable; even when office life is conspiring to bring you down.
 Here are 10 things you can do, right now, to be happier at work.

 You may have your own office.
 You may have a cubicle, or even share a table with a few other people.
 Whatever your surroundings, you have the ability to make them more fun than they are right now (or, when you first moved in).
 From toys and puzzles, to posters, picture frames, and keepsakes from vacations, surround yourself with things that make you smile, or remember some great times.